Trademarks — Registration and Enforcement

 Filing a Trademark

-A trademark application, when filed in Canada, must set out at least the name and address of its owner, the trademark, a list of the wares and services with which it is used (or to be used), a date of first use in Canada (or if it is for proposed use), and a declaration that the applicant believes it is entitled to the registration of the mark.
+A trademark application, when filed in Canada, must set out at least the name and address of its owner, the trademark and a list of the goods and services with which it is used (or to be used).

 Examination